Growing Broccoli

 green broccoli in stainless steel cooking pot

 Freshly harvested broccoli can be stored in the refrigerator for up to a week.
 To prolong storage life, you can blanch and freeze the broccoli!
 Drop it in boiling water for 3 minutes, then plunge it into ice water to stop the cooking process.
-Drain the broccoli well and freeze it in airtight containers or freezer bags for up to 12 months.
+Drain the broccoli well, pat it dry, and freeze it in airtight containers or freezer bags for up to 12 months.

 Blanching broccoli before freezing helps preserve its color, flavor, and nutritional content.